From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: Introduction and Motivation

-Twisted cubes do not only remove the discussed source of invertibility, but they also make the composition of morphisms somewhat more natural.
-The filling of a ``standard'' square can be interpreted as saying that the composition of two edges equals the composition of the other two edges.
-However, there is no clear actual composite.
-In contrast, in the twisted square, the lid should be seen as the single composite of the three other edges.
-The right half of \Cref{fig:3-cube-tw} shows the projection of the twisted $3$-cube, and the biggest square (001-101-111-011) is the lid.
+Twisted cubes do not only remove the discussed source of invertibility, but they also change the way we view composition of morphisms.
+The filling of a ``standard'' square can be interpreted as saying that the composition of two edges equals the composition of the other two edges, and if we want to see the lid as the composite of the three other edges, then one has to be inverted.
+In contrast, in the twisted square, the lid can be seen directly as the single composite of the three other edges.
+The right half of \cref{fig:3-cube-tw} shows the projection of the twisted $3$-cube, and the smallest square (011, 001, 101, 111) is the lid.
 As for the square, this lid should be seen as the composite of the other (here five) faces.
-Intuitively, one starts with the small inner square, composes it with the top and the bottom squares, and extends it to the left and the right. \Cref{fig:4-cube-tw} shows the similar situation for the $4$-dimensional twisted cube where one starts with the inner $3$-cube, then extends to the front and the back, the top and the bottom, and the left and the right.
+Intuitively, one starts with the biggest square, composes it with the top and the bottom squares, then with the left and the right square, and thus arrives at the smallest square. \Cref{fig:4-cube-tw} shows the analogous situation for the $4$-dimensional twisted cube, where one starts with the inner $3$-cube, then extends to the front and the back, to the top and the bottom, and finally to the left and the right.

 The ``twisting'' pattern also appears in the \emph{twisted arrow category}~\cite{TwistedArrowCategory}, also known as the \emph{category of factorisations}~\cite{CategoryOfFactorizations}.
 However, it is unclear how to generalise this idea to more than squares; it has been developed to solve a different problem.